Customs Duties in the UAE

 • This structure is beneficial for companies that do transit trade, repackaging, warehousing, and re-export.

-Therefore, if the imported goods are not produced for the UAE market and are just passing through or being re-exported, it is more beneficial to send them straight to a free zone instead of the mainland and save costs.
+Therefore, if the imported goods are not produced for the UAE market and are merely passing through or being re-exported, it is more cost-effective to send them directly to a free zone rather than the mainland.

 Customs duties in the UAE are one of the most important stages.